 I grew up playing rugby union and I always considered myself a sprinter but after joining the track and field team at the University of Edinburgh I quickly realised that I was pretty average really.
 That was a few years ago and I am still average but the distances I run have changed from 100m to ultra-marathons.

 Generally I just run for fun and I rarely remember to enter events before they sell out but last year I challenged myself to do a standard distance triathlon.
 I thought the swimming was going to be the hardest part but it definitely turned out to be the run!
 The heat was stifling and I got slower and slower and slower....
 My only marathon was also a hot one, in Edinburgh in 2015 and like most people in their first marathon I didn't get my nutrition strategy right and I went off too fast, so I unfinished business with the marathon.

-In the summer of 2018 I fastpacked the Pennine Way and on a year away I walked the Te Araroa Trail which runs the entire length of New Zealand over 5 months.
-Both of those adventures taught me resilience and practical skills like how to pack and bag and what comforts you can live without for the sake of saving weight, so I am really attracted to the Spine Race and other long events (with as much power hiking as possible).
+On a year away in 2017-18 I walked the Te Araroa Trail which runs the entire length of New Zealand over 5 months.
+This taught me a lot about packing light and not taking things you don't need.
+I am really attracted to the Spine Race and other long over-night or multi-day events.
 Big adventures like that are the thing that gets me the most excited and there are plenty to do in the future!